-^{}Outside control limit
+\ Outside control limit

 4.1.5.
-Quality Control samples reported consisted of two method blanks and two sets of LCS/LCSD only.
-No sample was designated to be analyzed as MS/MSD.
-The full list of target compounds was spiked and reported for LCS/LCSD.
-Percent recoveries and percent RPDs for QC samples reported, were within the project acceptance limits for the entire compound list.
-The results, percent recoveries and RPDs were recalculated randomly and all agreed with the reported QC summary table.
-Method blank presented with the data package, analyzed with samples did not show presence of any target compounds.
+Quality Control samples reported consisted of two method blanks, two sets of LCS/LCSD and MS/MSD.
+Sample TMW63102023 was designated to be analyzed as MS/MSD.
+The full list of target compounds was spiked and reported for LCS/LCSD and MS/MSD.
+Percent recoveries and percent RPDs for QC samples reported, were within the project acceptance limits for the all compounds in the list, except for compounds shown in the table below: